herebythere/baseboard/README.md

 ## baseboard-theme.css

-`baseboard-theme.css` contains opinionated styling over text-alignment, borders, and input cursors.

-## baseboard-variables.css

-`baseboard-variables.css` contains a set of CSS Custom Properties to style text.
+`baseboard-theme.css` contains a set of CSS Custom Properties that affect frequently used HTML elements.

-## baseboard-variables-root.css
+## baseboard-theme-root.css

-`baseboard-variables-root.css` contains a set of CSS Custom Properties that affect the root of an HTML document.
+`baseboard-theme-root.css` contains a set of CSS Custom Properties that affect the root of an HTML document.

 ## License